DavidS-Repo/SkyGridx/README.md

 - `sg.eclogsoff`: Grants permission to disable Event Control logging using `/eclogsoff`.
 - `sg.patch`: Allows patching files to update materials and entities to another version.
 - `sg.regen`: Grants permission to regenerate all loaded chunks using the `/regen` command.
+- `sg.miniregen`: Grants permission to manage mini chunk regeneration using the `/miniregen` command.
 - `sg.*`: Provides access to all SkyGrid commands.

 ## Installation Instructions